John Masefield – Herefordshire’s much loved poet.

 A land of shadows.

 John Masefield was born on 1st June 1878 in Ledbury, Herefordshire, in a house called The Knapp which was built by his father at the top end of town (The Homend).
 The house is now difficult to spot as it is well hidden behind tall trees.
-However, a member of the Masefield family still owns and lives in the house, and he kindly gave permission for us to take a photograph:
+However, a member of the Masefield family owned and lived in the house at the time that I first wrote this, and he kindly gave permission for us to take a photograph:

 Childhood of John Masefield